B.S. Environmental Studies, Cornell University

 B.A.
 Sociology, University of Connecticut

 Kelly has over 10 years experience in the sustainable purchasing and product stewardship fields.
-She is currently a Principal at Green Spectrum, a sustainable materials management consulting firm specializing in communications, research, and analysis in the areas of waste prevention, green purchasing, recycling, and product stewardship.
-As part of her consulting work, she serves as the Association of Oregon Recyclers' Communications Director.
+She is currently Principal of Green Spectrum Consulting, a sustainable materials management firm specializing in communications, research, and analysis in the areas of waste prevention, green purchasing, recycling, and product stewardship.
+As part of her consulting work, she served as the Association of Oregon Recyclers' Communications Director from 2010-2015.
 Kelly started her career in green procurement right here at RPN from 2002-2006, helping to build the network’s member base and to develop tools to promote the purchase of environmentally preferable products.
 She also worked at the Oregon Department of Environmental Quality implementing Oregon E-Cycles, one of the first electronics extended producer responsibility programs in the U.S. In her new role at RPN, Kelly provides research and communications support.
 In her spare time, Kelly enjoys knitting, sharpening her web and design skills, and obsessing about the music and history of the Beatles.

 M.S.
 Urban Affairs, Boston University

 B.A.
 Environmental Analysis and Policy, Boston University

 Amy has over 10 years experience in the recycling and waste reduction industry.
-She is a Principal at Green Spectrum, a sustainable materials management consulting firm specializing in communications, research, and analysis in the areas of waste prevention, green purchasing, recycling, and product stewardship.
-As part of her consulting work, she serves as the Association of Oregon Recyclers' Resource Director.
+She is Principal of Avencore Group, a boutique consulting firm specializing in sustainable materials management.
+As part of her consulting work, she has served as the Association of Oregon Recyclers' Resource Director since 2010.
 Previously, Amy worked for the Oregon Department of Environmental Quality as the Technical Specialist for the Oregon E-Cycles program, one of the nation’s first electronics product stewardship programs.
 Amy started her career at the Massachusetts Department of Environmental Protection analyzing the state’s recycling and waste reduction activities.
 In her spare time, Amy leads her HOA’s sustainability committee and enjoys spending time in the great outdoors.
 When it’s not raining, you’ll find her hiking, biking, camping, and taking advantage of all Oregon has to offer.